masiuchi/movabletype/plugins/Markdown/Readme.txt

 Installation
 ------------

-### Movable Type ###
+### MT ###

-SmartyPants works with Movable Type version 2.5 or later.
+SmartyPants works with MT version 2.5 or later.

-1. Copy the "SmartyPants.pl" file into your Movable Type "plugins" directory.
+1. Copy the "SmartyPants.pl" file into your MT "plugins" directory.
 The "plugins" directory should be in the same directory as "mt.cgi"; if it doesn't already exist, use your FTP program to create it.
 Your installation should look like this: